Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 What To Buy In July

 A great time to do that is over the July 4th long weekend where most retailers will have items on sale.
-And the deals can be substantial, particularly on large appliances and mattresses.
+And the deals can be substantial, particularly on large appliances, mattresses and outdoor gear.

-Amazon Prime Day also occurs in July, around mid-month.
-It’s become Amazon’s biggest sale day of the year – even bigger than Black Friday or Cyber Monday – and you’ll find thousands of deals on everything from Amazon devices all the way to beauty deals from indie brands sold on Amazon.
+Amazon Prime Day also occurs in mid-July.
+It’s become Amazon’s biggest sale day of the year – even bigger than Black Friday or Cyber Monday or their second Prime Day in October – and you’ll find hundreds of thousands of deals on everything from Amazon devices all the way to beauty deals from indie brands sold on Amazon.
+Not to be left out, countless retailrs will launch sales of their own, so expect to see generous discounts from retailers, like Walmart, Target, Kohl’s, and Best Buy.

 And then there’s the Nordstrom Anniversary Sale, which is great for deals on mid-to-high-end apparel, accessories and beauty brands.